Pop Across the Pond: Girls Weekend in London, England

 Oxford Street

-Your shopping circuit for today is almost complete, since it’d be a shame to do all this retail therapy without a strut down Oxford Street as well!
-Continue 20 minutes down Charing Cross Road and turn left onto A40, which eventually turns into this luxury shopping destination stretching over a mile with more than 300 shops.
-With distinctive white star lights strung across the street between orange brick façade housing even more stores to explore, if you still feel like splurging then the iconic British department store Selfridges is the place for you—which curates only the most expensive, top-of-the-line designers like Miu Miu and Loewe.
+The shopping circuit for today is almost complete, since it’d be a shame to do all this retail therapy without a strut down Oxford Street!
+Continue 20 minutes on Charing Cross Road and turn left onto A40, which eventually turns into this mile-long luxury shopping destination with more than 300 shops.
+With distinctive white star lights strung between orange brick façades housing even more stores to explore, if you feel like splurging the iconic British department store Selfridges is the place for you—which curates only the most expensive, top-of-the-line designers like Miu Miu and Loewe.

 If you have time to spare before dinner, the upscale neighboring areas of Mayfair and Marylebone continue this refined, opulent feel, serving as the ideal boroughs for a late afternoon stroll where you can admire stately architecture like beautiful Georgian townhouses, chic hotels, and elegant public squares.